skip to main content

 1. Students may be assigned to or granted placement in an alternative educational setting, such as Homewood Center or Evening School, by designated Central Office staff.

 2. Every effort will be made to enlist parent support when assigning students to alternative educational settings.
-However, the Superintendent/Designee retains the right to assign students to alternative settings when the students and/or parents do not agree to such placements.
+However, the Superintendent/designee retains the right to assign students to alternative settings when the students and/or parents do not agree to such placements.

 3. The length of placement in an alternative educational setting will be determined by designated Central Office staff.